Crispin Odey: Since 2020: sexual assault allegations and departure from firm

 In May 2020, Odey was charged with indecent assault after a complaint by a woman over an incident in 1998.
 Odey denied the charge at Westminster Magistrates' Court in September and was bailed to appear at Hendon magistrates' court in February 2021.
 After a trial at Westminster Magistrates' Court in March 2021, Odey was cleared of the charge.

 In June 2023, the Financial Times reported allegations that he had sexually harassed or assaulted 13 women over 25 years.
 Odey denied the allegations.
 Following the Financial Times report, it was reported that Financial Conduct Authority was preparing to launch an investigation into Odey Asset Management regarding the allegations about Odey.
 It was also announced that Morgan Stanley and JPMorgan Chase were cancelling their relationships with the firm.

 On 10 June, Odey Asset Management's executive committee said that Odey was no longer involved with the firm, commenting "he will no longer have any economic or personal involvement in the partnership."
 The firm announced that it will now be "owned and controlled by the remaining partners and managed as an independent legal entity."
 Shortly after, the company announced its plan to rebrand, removing Odey's name from the firm's name.

+In 2026, the media reported that the head of the fund described Crispin Odey as a "sex pest".

-2025: FCA ban
+2025–2026: FCA ban and unsuccessful appeal

 In March 2025, the FCA fined Crispin Odey £1.8 million and banned him from the UK financial services industry for a 'lack of integrity'.
 Odey was said to have shown "reckless disregard" for the governance of his hedge fund, with his conduct showing he was "not a fit and proper person to perform any function related to regulated activities".
-Odey intends to challenge the decision in the Upper Tribunal.
+Odey challenged the lifetime ban and fine in the Upper Tribunal.

+The court case before Judge Rupert Jones began on 9 March 2026, and was scheduled to last three weeks.
+It was the first time that Odey was cross examined about the events that unfolded at his former firm.
+On 24 March 2026, Odey admitted to the court that he "groped a colleague's breasts without her consent in 2005".
+He also told the court that he does not remember cornering a female employee after a boozy lunch and saying to her "I could attack you now".
+Odey's appeal against the ban was unsuccessful, though the fine was reduced to £1.5m.